AI Learning Algorithms: Deep Learning, Hybrid Models, and Large-Scale Model Integration: Real-world Applications

 In another study conducted by Moore et al., CNN has been used for spike transformation with a generalized linear model \cite{moore2020validation}.
 Deep CNN has been used in \cite{almakky2019deep} for biomedical literature text localization.
 CNN has also been utilized for voice activity detection \cite{li2021tibetan} and face image recognition \cite{lou2020face}.
 CNN-based optimal time window derivation of human activity detection has been proposed in \cite{lee2019optimal}.
 It has also been used in medical applications such as brain MR image segmentation \cite{lahoti2021whole}, brain tumor classification \cite{sultan2019multi}, and tumor detection \cite{li2019brain}.
 It has also been applied for network intrusion detection \cite{li2020research, zheng2021network}.
 Fashion class classification \cite{stephen2019multiple}, lung cancer classification \cite{matsubara2019convolutional}, channel quantization \cite{cho2020per}, object grasping \cite{revathi2019object}, masked neural style transfer \cite{handa2018masked}, cherry image recognition \cite{zhenmin2022cherry}, speech emotion recognition \cite{wani2020speech}, finger vein recognition \cite{zhang2020research}, abnormal network traffic recognition \cite{liu2022abnormal}, fault detection and diagnosis \cite{tingting2020improved}, speech recognition \cite{yang2020speech}, gesture recognition \cite{zhiqi2020gesture}, potato leaf health detection \cite{9181312}, whistle recognition \cite{9622085}, image super-resolution \cite{savvin2020algorithm}, visibility estimation of CCTV images \cite{giyenko2018application}, and breast histopathological image classification \cite{gao2022convolutional} are a few applications of convolutional neural network.

-Additionally, CNN combined with ML models such as SVM can be used for various applications such as COVID-19 detection \cite{addeh2021hybrid}, text-based CAPTCHA classification, control chart pattern recognition and etc. For example, in the hybrid model, CNN can be used to extract the features, followed by feature selection algorithms such as mRMR to select the most important ones.
+Additionally, CNN combined with ML models such as SVM can be used for various applications such as COVID-19 detection \cite{addeh2021hybrid}, text-based CAPTCHA classification, control chart pattern recognition, and more.
+For example, in the hybrid model, CNN can be used to extract the features, followed by feature selection algorithms such as Minimum Redundancy Maximum Relevance (mRMR) to select the most important ones.
 These important features can be fed to ML (SVM) to learn the classification task (see Fig. \ref{fig:knn-step}).

 In addition to these, ML has significant applications in the healthcare sector, as demonstrated in \cite{siddiqui2022analysing}, where researchers identified COVID-19 mortality risk factors using ML algorithms.
 This serves as a reminder of the effectiveness of this technology in crucial areas like healthcare.
 Additionally, ML methods have been employed to develop next-generation eco-friendly travel systems aimed at reducing carbon emissions \cite{hossain2022hybrid}.
-Furthermore, large language model (LLM) technology, a state-of-the-art approach, has been used to create a chatbot system for assisting prospective and current students at Mississippi State University \cite{neupane2024questions}.
+Furthermore, large language model (LLM) technology, a state-of-the-art approach, has been used to create a chatbot system for assisting prospective and current students at Mississippi State University.
 However, ML has numerous other applications, making our lives significantly easier.